christine64/cs50-travel-itinerary/README.md

 This will start up the app on localhost:3000, and you should be able to see the front end development build.

-# Running the back django application
+# Running the backend django application
 To open the app, you must first `cd server` to the back end app and make migrations and migrate the database

 # Make Migrations and migrate